anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 39) Ensure both 'Power' and ( ## 'OFF' ## ) are checked, then tap 'Next'

+When you arrive on this screen, default is 'ON', change it to 'OFF'

 ## 40) tap 'Save'

 # In Indigo